-"We are changing the course of nursing science.
+"We are changing the course of nursing and health science.
 We want you to change it with us."

 - The Ph.D. is a research-intensive degree to prepare nurse scientists.

-- OHSU is a health sciences campus with access to laboratories, clinical populations and research centers.
+- OHSU is a health sciences campus with access to laboratories, patient populations and research centers.

 - See meet our Ph.D. faculty to learn about faculty research expertise.